bballdave025/binding-unwinding/README.md

 Cygwin, since I'm running the Python from windows at this moment).
 You need to be in the `outdir` directory when you run this command.

+### Version that allows output, but runs more slowly

+(Below is the version that doesn't show output and runs more quickly.)

 ```
 find . -type f -iname "*.png" > fnames.lst; \
 echo -e "\n\n  $(date +'%s_%Y-%m-%dT%H%M%S%z') \n" | tee -a rename.out; \